-In order to figure out if the Eurail pass is even worth it from a cost perspective, take your travel style and itinerary into consideration.
+In order to figure out if the cost of a Eurail pass is even worth it, take your travel style and itinerary into consideration.
 If you already have a set itinerary with accommodation reservations, look up flights, train tickets, and bus tickets ahead of time.
 It is probably cheaper to book these in advance versus buying a pass.

 Traveling Europe on a budget?
-Figure out which Eurail pass makes sense for your travels, and divide the total pass cost by the number of trips included to figure out how much each “trip” on the pass is worth.
-Compare this price to every point-to-point, flight, and bus ticket option.
+Figure out which Eurail Pass makes sense for your travels, and divide the total pass cost by the number of trips included to figure out how much each “trip” on the pass is worth.
+Compare the price of the Eurail Pass to every point-to-point, flight, and bus ticket option.

 Types of Train Tickets in Europe